Paranormal Romance. Rated M for Strong Language, Strong Sexual Content, and Violence.

 "Of course I did.
 Where else would I have put it?" she asked breezily and sauntered off.

 Knowing her, it could be anywhere.
 Wherever it was though, it probably wasn't in the bottle it was supposed to be in.
 No wonder this potion wasn't working.
 The May rainwater was probably from March.
-Putting Rose in charge of collecting the materials and stocking the place was like asking a child to build a sand castle of the Taj Mahal: It would get done, but it wouldn't be done right.
+Putting Rose in charge of collecting the materials and stocking the place was like asking a child to build a sand castle of the Taj Mahal: it would get done, but it wouldn't get done right.

 Their mother had given her the job though, because it was the only part they could get her to do.
 Rose hated studying magick but loved aimlessly wandering the acres of wooded area that surrounded their Colorado home, picking up leaves and digging up roots.
 Made no damn sense to Ella, but she would never figure that girl out, so whatever.